cloudfoundry-incubator/fissile/docs/kubernetes.md

 Fissile has experimental support for generating [Kubernetes] resource definitions.
-It will create one workload (deployment, stateful set, or job) per defined role, and any associated services (and volume claims) required.
+It will create one workload (deployment, stateful set, or job) per defined instance group, and any associated services (and volume claims) required.

 [Kubernetes]: https://kubernetes.io/